Counterfeit for Murder: Plot summary

 Hattie Annis doesn't like cops.
 So when she shows up at Wolfe's door with a brown paper package holding a large stack of $20 bills, she thinks that there could be a reward for returning it to its owner, but she won't trust the cops with it.
-They'll probably stiff her.

 Wolfe is busy with the orchids, but Hattie says she'll come back later if Archie will hold the money for her.
-Some time later, a young woman named Tammy Baxter shows up.
-She is one of the tenants of the cheap boarding house that Hattie owns, whose rooms she only rents to people working in show business.
-Tammy is concerned for Hattie, who almost never leaves her house, but today she said she was going to see Nero Wolfe, and she hasn't come home.
-Feeling protective of Hattie, Tammy has gone to Nero Wolfe's house to see if Hattie arrived.
-Archie lies and says he hasn't seen her, and Miss Baxter leaves.
+Sometime later, a young woman named Tammy Baxter shows up.
+She is one of the tenants of Hattie's cheap boarding house, and she is concerned for Hattie, who hasn't come home.
+Archie lies and says he hasn't seen her, and Tammy leaves.

 When Hattie returns, she collapses at the doorstep; on her way back to Wolfe's house, a car swerved onto the sidewalk and hit her – fortunately, not hard enough to break bones, but enough to shake her up.
-In the front room, Hattie is revived by Fritz's coffee, and tells Wolfe and Archie about the money.
-She was chasing a mouse that ran behind the shelves in her parlor when she found the package hidden behind some books.
-She took the package and opened it to find a large amount of money – Archie estimates $10,000 in twenties.

-The doorbell rings.
-It's Albert Leach, an agent of the Treasury Department, wanting to know if Archie has seen or spoken with a young woman named Tammy Baxter or an older woman named Hattie Annis.
-Archie, not caring for Leach's approach, admits to meeting Tammy, but does not mention that Hattie is present in the house.
-Then he returns to the front room, closely examines one of the twenties, and announces that there will probably be a reward: the bills are counterfeit.
+In the front room, Hattie is revived by Fritz's coffee, and tells Wolfe and Archie about the money: she found it hidden behind a bookshelf in her boarding house, and opening it, found $10,000 in counterfeit twenties.
+This revelation is interrupted by Treasury agent Albert Leach ringing the doorbell, wanting to know if Archie has spoken to Hattie or Tammy.
+Archie, not caring for Leach's approach, admits to meeting Tammy, but he does not mention that Hattie is present in the house.

 Wolfe won't take Hattie on as a client, but he allows Archie to accompany her to her boarding house and investigate.
-Once there, Archie meets Hattie's boarders: Raymond Dell, Noel Ferris and Paul Hannah, three actors, and Martha Kirk, a dancer; Hattie caters to stage people.
+Once there, Archie meets Hattie's boarders: Raymond Dell, Noel Ferris and Paul Hannah, three actors, and Martha Kirk, a dancer.
 It isn't until Archie and Hattie enter the parlor that Archie sees the fifth boarder, Tammy Baxter, lying dead on the floor with a kitchen knife in her chest.